Red Light (Siouxsie and the Banshees song)

 "Red Light" is a song by rock band Siouxsie and the Banshees.
 It is the ninth track from their 1980 album Kaleidoscope.
 It was co-produced with Nigel Gray.

-Writing and recording
+Writing, recording and video

 The song was demoed by Siouxsie Sioux and Steven Severin at Warner Chappell studios.
+Severin wrote the lyric.
+He said: it was "originally a piece of automatic writing called "Exposure" (I was using "cutups" to invent words like "shutterslut")."

 It was then recorded as a trio, with Severin on synthesisers, Siouxsie on vocals and Budgie on drums.
 The song featured the beat of "the Roland compu rhythm and a camera shutter motor rewind".
 Budgie related: "I wanted the drums to fade in over the electronica beat and evoke a smoky club atmosphere".

 Although it was not released as the third single of Kaleidoscope, a promo video for the song was shot by Clive Richardson on the same day as the video for the single "Christine".

 Legacy

 Santigold recorded an interpolation of the song on her track "My Superman" on her debut album Santogold.
 She stated: "I remember one of the first times I heard "Red Light" it was at a party, and I remember going up to the DJ and being like, "Who's this?".
 It was that good.
 I kind of stopped and was like ... wow".